 She graduated from Hastings the year before Shubin entered, but he said it’s been thrilling to work closely on significant international issues with a fellow alumnus who took many of the same courses and had many of the same professors as he did.

-“I find it hugely rewarding to do our small part to establish UC Hastings’ pedigree in international justice and human rights,” he said.
+“I find it hugely rewarding to do our small part to establish UC Law SF’ pedigree in international justice and human rights,” he said.